ohturuokasovellus/OhtuRuokasovellus/documentation/developersGuide.md

 ## Table of contents

 1. Setting Up the Development Environment
-3. Code Structure
+2. Code Structure
-4. Technology stack
+3. Technology stack
-5. CI/CD pipeline
+4. CI/CD pipeline
-6. Useful Resources

 ## Setting up the development environment
 To set up the development environment, follow these steps: